ipspace/netlab/docs/module/evpn.md

 * Asymmetric IRB requires no extra parameters[^NS]
 * Symmetric IRB needs a transit VNI that has to be set with the **evpn.transit_vni** parameter.
 This parameter could be set to an integer value or to *True* in which case the EVPN configuration module auto-assigns a VNI to the VRF.
 Note that the EVI value used in this case is currently based on the VRF ID (vrfidx)

-[^NS]: Asymmetric IRB is not supported at the moment
+[^NS]: Asymmetric IRB is only supported on Nokia SR OS at the moment